RajaZia96/From-Sensors-to-Intelligence-Large-Language-Models-for-Wearable-AI/README.md

 ## 📖 About the Review

-This repository accompanies the systematic literature review titled **"Large Language Models in Wearables: A Comprehensive Survey with Taxonomy."**
+This repository accompanies the systematic literature review titled **"From Sensors to Intelligence: Large Language Models for Wearable AI."**
 The review investigates the integration of **Large Language Models (LLMs)** in wearable technology (WT) and how these models enhance various aspects of wearable systems, including:

 - ✅ Context-aware intelligence